Sarona (colony)

-Sarona (שָׁרוֹנָה) is a neighborhood of Tel Aviv, Israel which started as a German Templer colony in Palestine in 1871.
+Sarona (שָׁרוֹנָה) is a neighborhood of Tel Aviv, Israel which started as a German Templer colony in Ottoman Palestine in 1871.
 It was one of the earliest modern villages established by Europeans in Ottoman Palestine.
-In July 1941, the British Mandate authorities deported 188 residents of Sarona, who were considered ardent Nazi sympathizers.
+In July 1941, the British Mandate authorities deported 188 residents of Sarona, who were considered ardent Nazi sympathisers.
 By the 2000s, the area had fallen into disrepair and was a haven for drug users.
 However, since 2003, the area has undergone massive renovation, which involved moving and relocating historical buildings before their restoration.
 The area is now a popular shopping district, as well as home to museums, cultural artifacts centering on its history, and IDF complexes.